Ayers Rock (band): Genres

 Although Ayers Rock's music is described as jazz-rock, this is a simplification.
-In the 2011 radio documentary "Rare Collections", presented by David and Jordie Kilby on Jazz-Rock in Australia for 666 ABC Canberra, Loughnan described other Mushroom Records artists as playing pop rock styles and Ayers Rock playing some jazz: "We were a bit of both".
+In the 2011 radio documentary Rare Collections, presented by David and Jordie Kilby on Jazz-Rock in Australia for 666 ABC Canberra, Loughnan described other Mushroom Records artists as playing pop rock styles and Ayers Rock playing some jazz: "We were a bit of both".
 Critics called Big Red Rock's side one its "song" side and side two its "jazz" side.
 "Lady Montego", "Talkin' 'Bout You", "Goin' Home" and "Nostalgic Blues" are rock songs; the first three were written by McGuire, and the fourth by Brown.

 Loughnan's "Crazy Boys" highlighted the band's larrikin side, with working-class men talking at a hamburger shop; each used local slang or spoke in a stereotypical ethnic accent, poking fun at Australians from a variety of backgrounds.
-At one point "Hey, listen mate, give me one 'Gudinskiburger', please, hold the bacon, please" is heard; Michael Gudinski, whose parents are Jewish immigrants, does not eat pork and went along with the joke.
+At one point "Hey, listen, mate, give me one 'Gudinskiburger', please; hold the bacon, please" is heard; Michael Gudinski, whose parents are Jewish immigrants, did not eat pork and went along with the joke.
 Another voice mentions "Dr. Hopontopovus, the Greek gynaecologist".
 More slang is heard later in the track, including "Who yer sayin' that to, yer drongo?"

 Although "Crazy Boys" has two lines of lyrics, most of the track is instrumental.
 Described by a Juke Magazine reviewer as "free form jazz", it features solos by Brown, Doyle, and Loughnan and heavily processed guitars, electric saxophone, and vocals.
 Asked about the group's use of electronics by Eloe Fanouche of RAM, Loughnan answered: "You've got to be able to use them well in order to sound good.
 We use them to colour the sounds as much as possible."

 The title track, Loughnan's "Big Red Rock", is an eight-and-a-half-minute instrumental described by Juke Magazine as "expertly capturing the stark loneliness and cosmic tranquility one gets standing before their namesake rock".
 According to Loughnan, the atmosphere they wanted to create was "that spacey sort of feeling—like desert [...] and we wanted to get the sound of the didgeridoo—which we did electronically".
 Doyle imitated a didgeridoo by playing guitar with a wah-wah pedal.
 Tony Catterall of The Canberra Times praised "Big Red Rock", saying that it "suggests the huge expanse of the outback, then takes you [...] to the Aboriginal secrets [...] [and evokes] the power surrounding the area [of Uluru] in a burst of truly inspired musicianship".